arvid-persson1/d0012e-lab3/report/bst.typ

 The size of a tree can be easily determined given its root, though this is an $O(n)$ operation, where $n$ is the number of nodes in the tree.
-Instead, the decision was made to internally keep track of the tree's size and update it when upon insertion.
+Instead, the decision was made to internally keep track of the tree's size and update it on insertion.

-To make benchmarks more fair (see @results), this was also implemented on the regular BST.

 = Overview <overview>